GREEN LIVING

 Electric bicycles are not new and they won’t help you go online.
 But they can be great tools for the long term camper.
 Maybe you want to go into town from your campsite but the trip is just too far for a walk or a little too strenuous for a bike ride?
 Bring an ebike along and head into town for supplies with no problem.
 It also makes exploring more fun!

 For off road riding we’d recommend fatter tires.
 Check out the ebikes from companies like Sondors and Rad Power.
-Or just upgrade your current bike with a new electric wheel from GeoOrbital.
+Or just upgrade your current bike with new electric wheel from GeoOrbital.

 To get inspired to bring an ebike on your next camping trip watch this video by Kristen from Bearfoot Theory who travels in her Sprinter Van.